gojek/courier-android/docs/docs/PingSender.md

 - Uses WorkManager for sending ping requests over the MQTT connection.
 - Ideal for cases where the connection needs to be maintained when the app is in background.
 - No user permission is required for using this.
+- Uses WorkManager version 2.7.0 which requires compileSdkVersion to be 31 or higher.

 ### Usage